Last Revised: 06/19/2022

 Also, unless requested otherwise, emails sent to contact@DefiantAmerica.com may be published on our website.
-We will consider removing any published email on request.
-Abusive or malicious emails sent to us may be published on our website along with full Internet headers, whether you requested otherwise or not.
+We will remove any published email on request.

 We have no control over the incidental information collected by third parties which may appear on our website in the form of advertisements, videos, tweets, etc. Theis sort of content is embedded into our web pages and does not originate from our web server.
 Embedded content allows third parties to see your HTTP request information* and set/read cookies** in your browser.
 What they do with that information is out of our control.

 We only use quality advertisers and embedded application vendors who strive to ensure that no malicious content appears on their network.
 We highly recommend that you use a virus protection software, like McAfee along with a malware detecting DNS, like OpenDNS and a malware detecting program such as Malwarebytes while using the Internet to protect your private information.

 That being said, you should refer to our terms of service that explains how we are not responsible or liable for any private information breach caused by any kind of code or software which was put in place on our server by a malicious third party without our knowledge.

 * An HTTP request is the information your web browser sends to a website to request the web page you want to view.

 ** Cookies are unidentifiable information that allows a website to detect if you have visited them before and allows them to set preferences that enhance your experience on their website.
 Advertisers know to show you relative advertisements based on websites you have visited or have shown interest in through third party website cookies.
 Find out more here.